OpenSourceFellows/amplify-back-end/.github/CONTRIBUTING.md

 > Note: Branches should be short lived!
 To **prevent a branching mess**, please delete your branch as soon as your PR was successfully merged 🙏

+---

+### Pull-Requests

+Please the `Link the Issues` that the code changes are based on `to your Pull Request` (PR).
+Any successful merge of the PR will automtically resolve the linked `Issues`.